snowman-repos/book/project_managers/README.md

 So in summary, now you have your granular task list for planning time, you have:

 * An instant and clearly defined scope of work
-* Timings you need to formulate and accurate schedule with reasonable milestones
+* Timings you need to formulate an accurate schedule with reasonable milestones
 * Clearly set project owner expectations
 * Demonstrated your thoroughness and understanding to both the project owner and your team, giving everyone confidence that there are fewer chances of problems further down the line